sobolevn/ship-it-boardgame/README.md

 What I still have to do:
 - [ ] Understand how to easily print it
-- [ ] Play it myself, make others play it
+- [x] Play it myself, make others play it
-- [ ] Collect feedback, please create GitHub issues for any feedback
+- [ ] Collect feedback (please create GitHub issues for any feedback)
 - [ ] Improve the game: the wording, balance, some mechanics
 - [ ] Work on branding: logo, card design, etc
 - [ ] Translate the better version of it into english